 Several accommodations are available for survivors of sexual assault.
 Accommodation options should be reviewed by a member of Honor Board with the survivor.
-When discussing their options, please refer to the Accommodations and Resources for Survivors of Sexual Violence, which you can find in the website library and can be found in the library.
+When discussing their options, please refer to the Accommodations and Resources for Survivors of Sexual Violence, which you can find in the website library.